cassidyjames/cassidyjames.github.io/wishlist.md

 ## Shortlist

-_A.k.a. a small number of things Iâ€™d absolutely love._
+_A.k.a. a small number of things I’d absolutely love._

 Links point to the Gift Hero item, so please **confirm the gift on Gift Hero** if you purchase it to avoid conflicts.